Categorical structure in coherent theory of arithmetic: Parametrised natural numbers object in coherent categories

 This implies that $\varphi(x,y) \wedge \buq zy\qsi\varphi(x,z)$ is a \emph{functional} relation on $X \times N$. i.e. the value $y$ exists for any $x$, and this existence is \emph{unique}.
-In a regular, hence coherent, category, functional relations corresponds exactly to morphisms between objects (cf.~\cite[Ch.
-A3.1]{johnstone2002sketches}), hence there exists a $f : X \to N$ that computes the above uniquely determined $y$. \end{proof}
+In any coherent category, there is a one-to-one correspondence between functional relations and morphisms between objects.
+This is called \emph{functional completeness}; see~\citet[D1.3.12]{johnstone2002sketches}.
+Hence there exists a $f : X \to N$ that computes the above uniquely determined $y$. \end{proof}

 Recall that for $\varphi(x,n)$ a subobject of $X \times N$, $X \models \exists y\varphi(x,y)$ iff the composite map from $\varphi$ to $X$ is a regular epimorphism,